Demystifying Theories in Tourism Research

 2. Tourism and Development Theory: Which Way Now?

+ABSTRACT.
 Tourism has long been explored through the lens of development theory.
-David Harrison was one of the earlier academics to do so, subsequently turning his attention to critiquing the relevance of such theory to tourism, concluding that although much tourism research has been framed within it, development theory has contributed little if anything ...
+David Harrison was one of the earlier academics to do so, subsequently turning his attention to critiquing the relevance of such theory to tourism, concluding that although much tourism research has been framed within it, development theory has contributed little ...

 4. (PDF) Tourism Theories

-5. Sociology of Tourism
+9. Sociology of Tourism

 10. Tourism Theories, Concepts and Models